rest-go/auth/README.md

 }
 ```

-## Setup database tables
+## Setup database

 Send a `POST` request to `/auth/setup` to set up database tables for users.
 This
-will create a super user account and return the username and password in the
+will also create a super user account and return the username and password in the
 response.

 ``` bash